 Using the Swift Templates tool located in the WCK WordPress dashboard menu, you can do things such as create listings of all of your custom post types and create single page templates that consider previously made custom post types, all without the writing any PHP or messing with any of your website’s template files.

 Creating custom post types for your WordPress website is a great way to add new content types for your readers to enjoy.

-Have you considered adding custom post types to your website?
+Have you considered adding your own custom post types to your website?
 Please let us know in the comment section below.

-Try WCK on a easy to use Demo Site
+Try WCK on an easy to use Demo Site.